Mentoring, Education, and Development

 We invite your questions about mentoring, including those concerning:

 - How to become a mentor or mentee in the ongoing Mentoring Program or New Faculty Sponsorship Program

 - Ideas for receiving training on best practices as mentors/mentees

 We support the following mentor-related programs.
 If you are interested in any of the below, please email GUMCMentoring@georgetown.edu.

-The Office of Faculty and Academic Affairs offers several resources about mentoring including: articles, books, and other offices that offer great mentoring programs.
+The Office of Faculty and Academic Affairs offers several resources about mentoring and other areas including: articles, books, and other offices that offer great mentoring programs.
 Review this page to learn more about mentoring today!